Tropical Storm Megi: Aftermath

 Private individuals and organizations also began donation drives for the affected areas.
 Volunteer organizations began relief operations, with some donation drives posted on social media under various hashtags.
 Reservists were also deployed to assist with aid distribution and preparation and with search and retrieval efforts.

 President Rodrigo Duterte and Senator Bong Go visited Leyte and Capiz on April 15, where they performed aerial inspections of the landslide-hit areas and participated in the distribution of relief goods.
 Duterte and Go also visited the Western Leyte Provincial Hospital to meet those injured by the storm.
 In a press briefing held in Baybay, Duterte promised housing for victims after they have resettled, but mentioned that it would be a “a long, long process and not an easy one unless there’s a miracle.”

 The Department of Energy (DOE) announced a 15-day price freeze for liquefied petroleum gas and kerosene products in areas under a state of calamity on April 14, but specifically allowed price rollbacks.
 The DOE later expanded the price freeze on April 21 to cover more areas.
 As of 29 April 2022, the NDRRMC reports that assistance and relief goods worth ₱118,709,776.18 (US$) have been distributed to affected families.

 Chinese Ambassador to the Philippines Huang Xilian announced that China had donated US$200,000 towards relief operations.
 Pope Francis and South Korean President Moon Jae-in also expressed their solidarity and condolences to the affected.

+Retirement

+After the season, the Typhoon Committee announced that the name Megi, along with five others will be removed from the naming lists.
+In 2024, the name was replaced by Gosari for future seasons, which is a Korean food for young stem of fernbrake (known as fiddlehead of brackens).

+After the season, PAGASA announced that the name Agaton will be removed from their naming lists after the storm caused over ₱1 billion in damage, alongside the high death toll that occurred during its onslaught in the country.
+On May 5, 2023, PAGASA chose the name Ada to replace Agaton for the 2026 season.